 2-way: chili and spaghetti

-3 -way: chili, spaghetti, and cheese
+3 -way: chili, spaghetti, and shredded cheddar cheese

 4-way: chili, spaghetti, cheese, and onions

-5-way: chili, spaghetti, cheese, onions, and beans
+5-way: chili, spaghetti, cheese, onions, and red kidney beans Nutritional information does not include optional toppings.

 Diane